THE TYRANTS OF THE PAST

 During the Cultural Revolution religion was persecuted in China.
 Many places of worship were destroyed.
 (Mao like all Marxists was an atheist and he detested religion).

-However in 1968 Mao realised that things were going too far.
+However in 1968 Mao realized that things were going too far.
 The Red Guard was disrupting industry and agriculture.
 Mao ordered them to disband.
 Mao Tse Tung died on 18 September 1976.

 Nicolae Ceausescu was a tyrant who ruled Romania.
 Ceausescu was born in 1918 into a Romanian peasant family.
 When he was 15 he joined the Communist Party.
 He was imprisoned twice, in 1936 for 2 years and in 1940 for 4 years.
 Meanwhile, in 1940 he married Elena.In June 1941 under Antonescu Romania joined the German invasion of Russia.
 However, on 23 August 1944, Romania changed sides and declared war on Germany.

 However after the war Russian troops were stationed in Romania, which made a Communist takeover inevitable.
 In February 1948 other left wing parties merged with the Communist Party and a totalitarian regime was introduced in Romania.
 Industry was nationalized.

 In 1965 Ceausescu became Secretary-General of the Romanian Communist Party.
 In 1967 he became President of the State Council.
 He now held 2 powerful positions.
 Finally in 1974 Ceausescu became president of Romania.
 Ceausescu made Romania independent of the Soviet Union, unlike other Eastern European states.
 When Czechoslovakia was invaded by other Communist states in 1968 Ceausescu denounced them.
 His refusal to submit to the Soviet Union made him popular in the west and President Nixon visited Romania in 1969.